 with an initial capital, the committee under discussion in any provision devoted to describing the policies of that specific committee

-committee without an initial capital, simply any committee according to context Department the English, Foreign Languages, and Journalism Department Guide This English, Foreign Languages, and Journalism Policy Guide Member designates a Voting Member of the Department, defined as a person who holds a non-adjunct faculty position in the Department (adopted 2.4.2) member Any member of a group according to context Policy a position expressed in writing to determine an action
+committee without an initial capital, simply any committee according to context Department the English & Modern Languages Department Guide This English & Modern Languages Policy Guide Member designates a Voting Member of the Department, defined as a person who holds a non-adjunct faculty position in the Department (adopted 2.4.2) member Any member of a group according to context Policy a position expressed in writing to determine an action

 †††††††† B.†† Governance Structure

 The Department, its Chair and all other Members agree to a democratic governance structure, one in which each Member has an equal say in Department action.

 Where powers and actions are not expressly limited by these policies, they are reserved to the Members.

 Policies included in this book must be approved by a 3/5 majority of the Voting Members of the department in attendance at a department meeting.
 Deletion of a policy from this book will require the same 3/5 majority vote (adopted 12/01).† Unless a Policy Proposal is included in full and sent 72 hours prior to the meeting, it must be tabled.

 The Chair calls meetings of the Department by notifying all Members at least one week in advance of the meeting (absent an emergency).
 By the agreement of 3/5(60%) of the Members, a meeting can be called for a date no earlier than one week after notice is given to all the Members.
 When a meeting is called by Members and not by the Chair, notice must be given in writing to each Member, and the notice must identify all the Members who have agreed to call the meeting.